 - Students will not generally re-sit GCSE examinations unless particular qualifications are urgently required.
 Counselling should be sought from school staff before any decision is made.
 The headteacher has the right to veto any individual application for a re-sit, but the parent may then seek a private entry, if appropriate.

-- In the Sixth Form, a range of courses will be available including, where appropriate, BTECs.
-Applied Double Award A Levels, GCE Advanced Levels and GCE AS Levels are also available for students in this age group.
-It is normal practice for an individual programme of study to be agreed between the student and the Head of Sixth Form, subject to the range of courses normally available.
+- In the Sixth Form, a range of courses will be available including, where appropriate BTECs.
+Applied Double Award A Levels, GCE A Levels and GCE AS Levels are also available for students in this age group.
+It is normal practice for an individual programme of study to be agreed upon between the student and the Head of Sixth Form, subject to the range of courses normally available.

-- Students are required to pay for resists and a bill will be issued prior to the entry.
+- Students are required to pay for re-sits and a bill will be issued prior to the entry.
 An entry will be made upon receipt of the payment.
-Please note that if a payment is not made by the date given it may double or even triple, as the examination boards impose late entry penalty fees.
-The Sixth Form funds all first resits in GCSE English and Mathematics examinations for students who have not obtained a grade ‘C’ in Year 11.
+Please note that if a payment is not made by the date given, it may double or even triple, as the examination boards impose late entry penalty fees.
+The Sixth Form funds all first re-sits in GCSE English and Mathematics examinations for students who have not obtained a grade 4 in Year 11.

-- The designated member of staff responsible for the management of internal appeals is the Deputy Headteacher who is also responsible for the dissemination about the procedures concerning an appeal.
-The Headteacher will be informed of the existence and the outcome of all internal appeals.
+- The designated member of staff responsible for the management of internal appeals is the deputy headteacher who is also responsible for the dissemination of the procedures concerning an appeal.
+The headteacher will be informed of the existence and the outcome of all internal appeals;

-- During the course of an appeal, a candidate may be supported in the presentation of his/her case by a parent, guardian or a friend.
+- During the course of an appeal, a candidate may be supported in the presentation of his/her case by a parent, guardian or friend;